Apply Now Apply Now Apply Now

 • Scalability: Tokens scale better in distributed systems

-• Security: Sessions vulnerable to CSRF; tokens can be compromised if stolen
+• Security: Sessions are vulnerable to CSRF; tokens can be compromised if stolen

 • Provide managed infrastructure without hardware maintenance